CBEP-SoCB/Casco_Bay_CSOs_sum/Analysis/DEP_CSO_Analysis.md

 The residuals from the log-linear models are not bad.
 There are a few outliers.
-We have no outliers wit hhigh leverage.
+We have no outliers with high leverage.
 These models are actually not bad.

 ## Log Median Based Models